 We are working hard to do just that:

-protections of the Northwest Forest Plan and increase logging
+protections of the Northwest Forest Plan and other laws, and fighting efforts in Congress to increase logging

-on millions of acres of Bureau of Land Management (BLM) forest land in
+on millions of acres of our backyard BLM forests in

 - We are fighting to protect rare fish and wildlife that depend on our remaining